Trump peace plan conference is blip on Israel's radar as political, Iran crises swirl

 “While a willingness to earmark huge investments in economy, infrastructure, education, health, and welfare in the West Bank and Gaza Strip should be good news...what is also required is a political plan that is both creative and beneficial to the Palestinians,” INSS scholars Tomer Fadlon and Sason Hadad wrote.

 Israel captured the West Bank and Gaza in the 1967 Middle East war.
-It pulled its troops and settlers out of Gaza in 2005 and Hamas Islamists, who have called for Israel’s destruction, now rule the enclave.
+It pulled its troops and settlers out of Gaza in 2005; Hamas Islamists, who have called for Israel’s destruction, now rule the enclave.
 Palestinians seek both territories for a future state.